onurhancelik/Data-Structures-Projects/README.md

 ----

-Program 2 - It places students to university according to points of students and quota of universities.
+Program 2 - It places students to universities according to points of students and quota of universities.